More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Methodology

 To determine both foreground and background PSOs, we examined the subset of the VISPR dataset designed for image redaction (VISPR-Redacted~\cite{orekondy2018connecting}) and the VizWiz-Priv dataset~\cite{Gurari2019VizWiz}.
-VISPR-Redacted contains user uploaded, publicly available Flickr images and is specially curated for automatic detection of PSOs and redacting them by masking.
-VISPR-Redacted contains 24 labels, all of which are considered PSO.
+VISPR-Redacted contains user uploaded, publicly available Flickr images and is curated for automatic detection of PSOs and redacting them by masking.
+VISPR-Redacted contains 24 labels, all marked as PSOs.
 VizWiz-Priv is a large-scale collection of real-world images captured by blind photographers and accompanied by questions and crowd-sourced answers.
 VizWiz-Priv includes 23 categories that annotators label as PSO.
-Our analysis revealed that both datasets include several identical labels.
-This provided a perspective on which PSOs are commonly shared with others and online.
-We chose the three most common object categories from VizWiz-Priv to serve as our foreground PSOs: \emph{face, miscellaneous paper and computer screen}.
-Each foreground PSO carry inherent sensitive information while also offering potential information for users: \begin{enumerate} \item \textit{Face}: Visual identification of a person.
-Sharing a face can support social connection (sending it to friends), identity verification (online applications), or professional representation (LinkedIn profile, news). \item \textit{Miscellaneous Paper}: Documents such as tickets, forms, printouts, or receipts.
-These may contain private information (e.g., names, addresses, birthdates, signatures), but are often shared for practical purposes such as proof of purchase, reimbursement, or customer support. \item \textit{Computer/phone screen}: Digital content displayed on electronic devices.
+Our analysis revealed that both datasets include several identical labels, providing insights into PSOs that are commonly shared with others and online.
+We chose the three most common object categories from VizWiz-Priv as our foreground PSOs: \textbf{face, miscellaneous paper and computer screen}.
+Each foreground PSO carry inherent sensitive information while also offering potential information for users: \begin{enumerate}[leftmargin=*] \item \textbf{Face}: Visual identification of a person.
+Sharing a face can support social connection (sending it to friends), identity verification (online applications), or professional representation (LinkedIn profile, news). \item \textbf{Miscellaneous Paper}: Documents such as tickets, forms, printouts, or receipts.
+These may contain private information (e.g., names, addresses, birthdates, signatures), but are often shared for practical purposes such as proof of purchase, reimbursement, or customer support. \item \textbf{Computer/phone screen}: Digital content displayed on electronic devices.
 Screens may reveal sensitive information (e.g., usernames, phone numbers, emails), but screenshots are frequently shared for collaboration or troubleshooting purposes. \end{enumerate}

-For each foreground PSO, we identified five background PSOs through an internal expert discussion process on both datasets, considering diversity in modality (visual vs.\ textual), potential sensitivity, and variation in real-world presence.
-These background PSOs can change user comfortability and can be present with the associated foreground PSO.
+For each foreground PSO, we identified five background PSOs through an internal expert discussion on both datasets, considering diversity in modality (visual vs.\ textual), potential sensitivity, and their frequency of being together with foreground PSOs.
 Our set of foreground/background PSO combinations is presented in Table~\ref{tab:survey_PSOs}.